camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/080-cockpit/develop-cockpit-plugin.html.md

 ### Plugin archive

 As a first step we create a maven jar project that represents our plugin library.
-Inside the projects `pom.xml` we must declare a dependency to the cockpit core with the maven coordinates `org.camunda.bpm.cockpit:camunda-cockpit-core`.
+Inside the projects `pom.xml` we must declare a dependency to the camunda webapp core with the maven coordinates `org.camunda.bpm.webapp:camunda-webapp-core`.
 The project contains all the infrastructure to create and test the server-side parts of a plugin.

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"